pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/scale-cluster/scale-cluster.md

 ## Task 1: Scaling a WebLogic Cluster using WebLogic Kubernetes Toolkit UI

+In this Task, we scale the size of WebLogic Cluster from 2 to 3.
+You just need to modify the *Replica* value from 2 to 3 and re-deploy the domain again.
+Thus, it is easy to scale up WebLogic cluster using WebLogic Kubernetes Toolkit UI application.

 1. Go back to WebLogic Kubernetes Toolkit UI,  Click *WebLogic Domain*.
 Go to *Clusters* section and click on *Edit* icon.
     ![Cluster Resize](images/ClusterResize.png)